vigetlabs/prestotype/docs/problems.md

-# The problems of prototyping in HTML
+# The problems with prototyping in HTML

 Prestotype is a boilerplate that tries to solve some of the unique problems of prototyping designs in HTML/CSS/JS.